kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 resources from all other cluster internal traffic.

-For Example: In this diagram there is a AdminNetworkPolicy applied to the `sensitive-ns` denying ingress from all other in-cluster resources.
+For Example: In this diagram there is a AdminNetworkPolicy applied to the `sensitive-ns` denying ingress from all other in-cluster resources for all ports and protocols.

 ![Alt text](explicit_deny.png?raw=true "Explicit Deny")